OpenEvalProject/evals/manuscripts/elife-06744/v2/manuscript.md

 The stoichiometry of the MutS/MutL complex in vivo is a topic of interest (Hombauer et al., 2011; Elez et al., 2012).
 To obtain crystallizable complexes, MutLLN40 was bound to each MutSΔC800 subunit in our experiments, but during MMR a symmetric complex may not be necessary.
 Indeed the asymmetry of the eukaryotic MMR proteins suggest that this is not required and that a single heterodimeric MutLα will bind to one MSH2/MSH6 or MSH2/MSH3 heterodimer.
 Literature suggests that interface 2 will be made with MSH2 (Mendillo et al., 2009), implying that interface 1 will be with MSH6.
 The observed MutLLN40 protein would then correlate with the MLH1 subunit (Plotz et al., 2003) (Figure 3—figure supplement 2B).

-## Binding to MutS positions MutL on DNA
+### Binding to MutS positions MutL on DNA

-MutL and homologs have weak DNA binding ability (
+MutL and homologs have weak DNA binding ability (Bende and Grafström, 1991; Ban et al., 1999; Hall et al., 2001; Plotz et al., 2003) which is only clearly observed in low salt conditions, and retention of MutS on DNA upon MutL interaction has been observed (Drotschmann et al., 1998; Schofield et al., 2001).
+Although different from the proposed DNA orientation in the crystal (Figure 2—figure supplement 1B), a model can be constructed in which the DNA running through the channel in the MutS sliding clamp is simultaneously bound by the proposed DNA binding grooves of the MutLLN40 subunits (Schorzman et al., 2011) (Figure 4A, Figure 4—figure supplement 1A).
+While such DNA binding may require additional conformational changes of MutL, it suggests a mechanism where MutS loads MutL onto DNA.

 ![Figure 4.](https://cdn.elifesciences.org/articles/06744/elife-06744-fig4-v2.jpg)

 **Figure 4.:** (A) Model of DNA binding by the MutSΔC800/MutLLN40 complex.
 Three arginines in the MutLLN40 DNA-binding groove are shown as red spheres.
 (B) In the presence of ATP, MutSΔC800 has a fast off-rate from 100-bp DNA and MutLLN40 alone does not bind DNA under physiological salt (150 mM KCl), while the crosslinked MutSΔC800/MutLLN40 complex releases slowly from DNA.
-(C,D) Mutations in the DNA-binding groove of MutL reduce its DNA-binding ability (observed in low salt, 50 mM KCl) (C) and affect release rates of the MutSΔC800/MutLLN40 complex in physiological salt conditions (D).DOI: http://dx.doi.org/10.7554/eLife.06744.014
+(C,D) Mutations in the DNA-binding groove of MutL reduce its DNA-binding ability (observed in low salt, 50 mM KCl) (C) and affect release rates of the MutSΔC800/MutLLN40 complex in physiological salt conditions (D).

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/06744/elife-06744-fig4-figsupp1-v2.jpg)

-**Figure 4—figure supplement 1.:** ΔC800/MutLLN40 complex.(A) The model for MutSΔC800/MutLLN40 complex on DNA (orange) sterically allows for LN40 dimerization (dimer modeled in green and grey as present in pdb entry 1NHJ).
+**Figure 4—figure supplement 1.:** (A) The model for MutSΔC800/MutLLN40 complex on DNA (orange) sterically allows for LN40 dimerization (dimer modeled in green and grey as present in pdb entry 1NHJ).
 (B) Analysis as in Figure 4B, but using shorter, 41-bp mismatched DNA (ATAGGACGCTGACACTGGTGCTTGGCAGCTTCTAATTCGAT annealed with ATCGAATTAGAAGCTGCCAGGCACCAGTGTCAGCGTCCTAT) shows that crosslinked LN40 slows down the MutS sliding clamp on with a G:T mismatch, but point mutations in the MutLLN40 DNA-binding groove can abolish this.
 (C) Absolute response from the assay on 41-bp DNA fitted (single-site binding mode) to estimate maximum signal.
 Comparison shows that maximum response for MutSΔC800/MutLLN40 binding (150 RU) is 45% higher than for MutSΔC800 alone (104 RU).
 Since the MutSΔC800/MutLLN40 complex is 43% larger than MutSΔC800 dimer alone, this indicates that in this assay a single MutSΔC800/MutLLN40 complex binds the DNA duplex.
 (D) Co-injection of WT MutL results in slower release from DNA than MutSΔC800 alone, while uncrosslinked MutLLN40 only has a minor effect (traces normalized to maximum response).
 (E) While end-blocks on the DNA slow down MutS release, there is no effect on the already slow MutSΔC800/MutLLN40 release.
 This is more pronounced for WT MutS, which forms more stable dimers than MutSΔC800.
 Crosslinked MutLLN40 with mutations in the DNA-binding groove is deficient in the ability to retain MutSΔC800 on DNA.
-(F) Normalized overlay of the 1280 nM traces from Figure 4B,C.DOI: http://dx.doi.org/10.7554/eLife.06744.015
+(F) Normalized overlay of the 1280 nM traces from Figure 4B,C.

 We tested for MutLLN40 loading onto DNA in the context of the MutS/MutL complex in an SPR assay, comparing MutSΔC800 alone with MutSΔC800 crosslinked to MutLLN40 when it is flowed over 100-bp DNA with a G:T mismatch in the presence of ATP (Figure 4B).
 MutSΔC800 alone displays fast release from the DNA due to ATP-dependent sliding-clamp formation (Groothuizen et al., 2013), as shown by the effect of blocking the end of the DNA (Figure 4—figure supplement 1E).
 The presence of crosslinked MutLLN40 greatly reduces the rate of release, suggesting additional DNA binding.
 The magnitude of the signal in response units on a 41-bp oligomer shows that a single MutSΔC800/MutLLN40 complex is sufficient for this effect (Figure 4—figure supplement 1B,C).
 This delay in release from DNA is also observed when using a mixture of WT MutL and MutSΔC800, although to a lesser extent (Figure 4—figure supplement 1D).
 The remaining slow release of the crosslinked complex is not affected by blocking of the free DNA end by antibody (Figure 4—figure supplement 1E) indicating that the constitutive interaction with crosslinked MutLLN40 completely stops MutSΔC800 dissociation from DNA ends.

 To validate that the slower release from DNA is indeed due to MutLLN40 binding to DNA, we made point mutants of the MutLLN40 protein and crosslinked them to MutS.
 Mutation R266E reduces DNA binding by MutL (Junop et al., 2003; Robertson et al., 2006) (Figure 4B), most pronounced in full-length context.
 This mutation also reduces the ability of crosslinked MutLLN40 to retain the MutSΔC800 sliding clamp on DNA (Figure 4D, Figure 4—figure supplement 1B,F).
 When introducing two additional mutations (R162E and R316E) in the MutLLN40 DNA binding site as suggested by the crystal structure (Figure 4A), DNA binding is completely abolished (Figure 4C) and the MutSΔC800/MutLLN40 complex releases as fast as MutSΔC800 alone (Figure 4D, Figure 4—figure supplement 1B,F).
 This indicates that MutL binds DNA when interacting with the MutS sliding clamp.

-## MutL is loaded onto DNA after MutS releases the mismatch, which is essential in MMR
+### MutL is loaded onto DNA after MutS releases the mismatch, which is essential in MMR

-To assess whether the loading of MutL
+To assess whether the loading of MutLLN40 onto DNA is kinetically distinct from MutS mismatch recognition, we set up an assay to separate events.
+We read out mismatch recognition (Lamers et al., 2000; Obmolova et al., 2000; Warren et al., 2007) by the kinking of DNA, which can be assessed using 45-bp heteroduplex DNA labeled with Alexa fluorophores on each side of the mismatch (Cristóvão et al., 2012), Figure 5A, Figure 5—figure supplement 1A), in a stopped-flow set up.
+In parallel we follow DNA interaction using fluorescence polarization (FP) of TAMRA-labeled DNA with the same sequence.
+This shows that the kinking is concurrent with DNA binding by MutSΔC800, while kinking is not observed when homoduplex is used (Figure 5A, Figure 5—figure supplement 1A).
+When the assay is performed in the presence of ATP, MutSΔC800 binds and kinks the DNA but subsequently releases due to sliding clamp formation, after which an equilibrium is reached between rebinding and release (Figure 5B, Figure 5—figure supplement 1B).

 ![Figure 5.](https://cdn.elifesciences.org/articles/06744/elife-06744-fig5-v2.jpg)

 **Figure 5.:** (A) Stopped-flow FRET and FP assay shows kinking of 45-bp DNA by MutSΔC800 binding only if there is a mismatch.
 Magnitude of FRET events are indicated by stars in the cartoon.
 (B) While MutSΔC800 initially kinks the DNA and subsequently releases in the presence of ATP, the MutSΔC800/MutLLN40 shows a secondary FP event without kinking the DNA.
 (C) Nicking assay of mismatch containing closed circular DNA (ccDNA) shows that WT or single-cysteine MutL can activate MutH, while mutations in the DNA-binding groove of MutL strongly impair the activation.
 (D) Spontaneous mutation rates after complementing MutL-deficient cells shows that the DNA-binding ability of MutL is essential for MMR in vivo.
 Error bars represent 95% confidence intervals.
 (E) Model for MMR initiation.
-After MutS undergoes an ATP-induced conformational change to allow binding of both subunits to one MutL molecule, MutL N-termini can interact and possibly dimerize, to be loaded onto DNA where MutL can activate downstream effectors.DOI: http://dx.doi.org/10.7554/eLife.06744.016
+After MutS undergoes an ATP-induced conformational change to allow binding of both subunits to one MutL molecule, MutL N-termini can interact and possibly dimerize, to be loaded onto DNA where MutL can activate downstream effectors.

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/06744/elife-06744-fig5-figsupp1-v2.jpg)

-**Figure 5—figure supplement 1.:** ΔC800 and MutSΔC800/MutLLN40.(A) Stopped-flow FRET and FP assay shows kinking of 45-bp DNA by MutS binding only if there is a mismatch.
+**Figure 5—figure supplement 1.:** (A) Stopped-flow FRET and FP assay shows kinking of 45-bp DNA by MutS binding only if there is a mismatch.
 Separate traces for the fluorophores are shown (orange: acceptor; green: donor fluorophore; grey: FP).
 Size of FRET events are indicated by stars.
 (B) While MutSΔC800 initially kinks the DNA and subsequently releases in the presence of ATP, the MutSΔC800/MutLLN40 complex remains bound to unkinked DNA.
 (C) Using WT MutL (400 nM) mixed with the MutSΔC800 in this assay results in more binding at equilibrium than MutSΔC800 alone, while there is less FRET than for MutSΔC800 alone.
-Under the graph with the FRET ratio (black: FRET; grey: FP), separate traces for the fluorophores are shown as in (A).DOI: http://dx.doi.org/10.7554/eLife.06744.017
+Under the graph with the FRET ratio (black: FRET; grey: FP), separate traces for the fluorophores are shown as in (A).

 In the presence of the crosslinked complex we observed a two-step sequence of events (Figure 5B).
 The first increase in FP is consistent with mismatch recognition by MutSΔC800, simultaneous with an increase in FRET due to kinking of the DNA.
 A second event increases FP even more but reduces the FRET signal to below starting value (Figure 5—figure supplement 1B).
 This can be explained by release of the mismatch (unkinking) and sliding clamp formation.
 Now, however, the complex does not slide off the DNA but instead the MutLLN40 is docked onto the DNA to keep the complex bound, as observed in the SPR assays (Figure 4B) and by the increase in FP (Figure 5B).
 At this time, since DNA has been pushed to the new channel, it is not kinked any more but kept relatively rigid by the MutLLN40 binding.
 This, and interaction of the fluorophore itself with bound protein, can explain the lowered FRET.
 A similar straightening of DNA relative to the unbound DNA was previously observed upon ATP-dependent MutS release in SAXS experiments using DNA labelled with gold-clusters (Hura et al., 2013a).
 The effect is also present to lesser extent when using a mixture of MutSΔC800 with WT MutL in this setup (Figure 5—figure supplement 1C).
 The result indicates that MutLLN40 loading occurs after mismatch recognition and sliding clamp formation by MutSΔC800.